rwmurdoch/Manneheimia/README.md

 Installing DEseq2.R is a bit problematic on Mac, although I have misplaced the workaround that I found.
 Google search should get you there.

+## permanova.R

+This script will run PERMANOVA calculations, which tests the validity of desired clustering metadata variables